mathiisk/CM_ACT-R/README.md

        venv\Scripts\activate

 3. Clone this repository or download hanoi_final.py

 4. Place Python script 'hanoi_final.py' into the ccmsuite directory

+# 5. Open 'ccmsuite' folder as a project in your IDE, and as the interpreter select the created Conda environment.
+Run hanoi_final.py (RECOMMENDED)

+Alternatively (NOT RECOMMENDED, Errors are likely due to ccmsuite and whole Python 2.7 shebang)

+6. Place Python script 'hanoi_final.py' into the ccmsuite directory

-5. Ensure you are in ccmsuite directory and the environment is activated
+7. Ensure you are in ccmsuite directory and the environment is activated

        cd path/to/directory

+       activate ccm_env

-7. Run Our Script
+9. Run Our Script

        python hanoi_final.py

-Alternatively, open ccmsuite folder as a project in your IDE, and as the interpreter select the created Conda environment.